memberful/memberful-wp/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-Start selling memberships and access to content with WordPress and Memberful.
+Start selling memberships and restrict access to content with WordPress and Memberful.

 == Description ==